HawaiianSpy/blipvert/README.md

 ### Header file: blipvert.h (Start Here)

 #### IMPORTANT: All pixel bitmap dimensions (width & height) should  be multiples of 4 to accomodate the packed YUV formats.
 You can get away with non-modus-four values for many of the transforms, but following that rule will insure maximum compatibilty across the transform library.
 The consequences for living on the edge?
 Some of the transforms may try coloring outside the lines.
-Of course you can experiment with playing with the buffer sizes and the stride values to work around that.
+Of course you can experiment with the buffer sizes and the stride values to work around that.

 #### Data Types: